I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 About the People’s History Museum

-The People’s History Museum was originally founded as the National Museum of Labour History.
+The People’s History Museum was initially founded as the National Museum of Labour History.
 It reopened in its current form in a refurbished former pumping station in Spinningfields in 2010, but its roots go back to the 1970s.

 Visiting the People’s History Museum in Manchester